whopperprinting/LayerLapse/docs/diy-build-guide.md

 ### Steps

-1. Affix a magnet to your printer head, somewhere where the sensor will be able to get close to it. ***On my Bambu Lab P1P, I placed the magnet on the bottom of the print head near the back right corner.***
+1. Affix a magnet to your print head; somewhere the sensor will be able to get close to it. ***On my Bambu Lab P1P, I placed the magnet on the bottom of the print head near the back right corner and taped it.***
 2. Attach the sensor to the printer, somewhere it will be safe during printing.
 It needs to be right next to the magnet at its parked location. ***On my P1P, I taped the sensor to the frame on the right side near the back***

   <img src="https://github.com/user-attachments/assets/38141a6e-3dc4-42a5-a9af-9e5bb8034e29" alt="Sensor location" width="500"/>

 ## Custom gcode

 This is the very last step of the whole build.
 You'll need to figure out a location to park your printhead during the timelapse.
-For example, I parked my P1P in the back right corner, then I taped the hall sensor to the frame right under where the magnet will be.
+For example, I parked my P1P in the back right corner, then I taped the hall sensor to the frame right under where the magnet will be parked during the photo capture.
 Save this location and add this to the layer change gcode in your slicer.
 This is the final puzzle piece to the whole system.

 [See gcode examples here.](/code/custom-gcode)